An Unforgettable Experience in the Sahara

-The starry sky, beautiful sand dunes, the sunrise and sunset in the Sahara Desert have always been fascinating to me.
-Even since I was a schoolboy I knew I would someday go to the Sahara Desert.
-It came true this March, 2017, when I was lucky to join my Odyssey colleagues Candy and Thomas on a tour of inspection to Morocco to check the local hotels, attractions, tour guides and vehicles.
+The starry sky, beautiful sand dunes, and sunrise and sunset in the Sahara Desert have always been fascinating to me.
+Even since I was a schoolboy, I knew I would someday go to the Sahara Desert.
+It came true this March when I was lucky enough to join my Odynovo colleague Candy and Thomas on a tour of inspection to Morocco to check the local hotels, attractions, tour guides, and vehicles.
 Our visit to the Sahara Desert was a part of our wonderful Morocco tour.

 The sun appeared to be larger and redder, lightening the distant deserted hills.
 It looked as if the hills, which were whitish seconds ago, now were adorned with a soft loop of ribbon.
 Clouds got more heavily colored when the sun was approaching the horizon.
 The moment the sun disappeared in the horizon, everything changed: Layers of clouds were dyed, all floating comfortably in the blue sky, like shiny smooth satins with orange-red floral patterns; surrounded in the red, the faraway vegetation on the sand dune also seemed more vibrant.

-We gave our face a quick rinse and went outside.
-Just as we thought the most beautiful part of our Sahara experience is about to begin, a strong wind came without warning.
-Sands started to blow everywhere.
-They were like little pervasive devils running towards you, into your ears, nose and mouth.
-We couldn't help but smile: we would have to wash our face again and delay our star gazing plan.
-So we went back to the tent, waiting for the sand storm to stop.
-While not knowing when the wind ceased to blow, we had dinner in the canteen and then were entertained by traditional Berber music.
+We gave our faces a quick rinse and went outside.
+Just as we thought the most beautiful part of our Sahara experience was about to begin, a strong wind came without warning.
+Sand started to blow everywhere.
+They were like little pervasive devils running towards you, into your ears, nose, and mouth.
+We couldn't help but smile.
+We would have to wash our faces again and delay our stargazing plan.
+So we went back to the tent, waiting for the sandstorm to stop.
+We ate dinner in the canteen while waiting for the wind to stop blowing and were then entertained by traditional Berber music.

-It's almost midnight and the wind was still howling.
-It's time that we forgot our star gazing plan and learned to live in the moment.
+It's almost midnight, and the wind is still howling.
+It's time that we forgot our stargazing plan and learned to live in the moment.
 After all, it was an enjoyable and memorable night.
-We looked forward to the sunrise next day.
+We looked forward to the sunrise the next day.

 Our camp guide woke us up while it was still dark.
 Time to watch the sunrise on a camel!
 I had previously heard that Sahara camels were dromedaries.
 It was right.
 All the camels we saw were one-humped.
-Surprisingly, they were all tied together in a rope following the camel guide.
+Surprisingly, they were all roped together and following the camel guide.
 The tourist seat was set on the hump.
-The guide gave a yell and the friendly camels lay down to offer us seats.
+The guide gave a yell, and the friendly camels lay down to offer us seats.
 The camel trek was a relaxing experience.
-Their humps swayed back and forth and their feet swooshed through the sand.
+Their humps swayed back and forth, and their feet swooshed through the sand.

 The wind vanished without a trace.
-The desert was clean like it had just been washed before.
+The desert was clean like it had just been washed.
 And the sky was blue.
 The soft sand dunes stretched as far as our eyes could see.
-The sky was changing slowly from black to grey and there was an orange dot in that grey.
+The sky was changing slowly from black to gray, and there was an orange dot in that gray.
 The dot got larger and then became orange-red.
 The remote desert was also brightened.
 It was brighter than ever before.
-There appeared increasing stripes of orange-red clouds, branching, diffusing, and growing lighter until they could no longer block the sunray.
-"The sun's come out ", we shouted thrillingly.
+There were more and more orange-red stripes of clouds that spread out and got lighter until they could no longer block the sun.
+"The sun's come out," we shouted thrillingly.
 The gentle sun, after breaking through the wisps of cloud, finally showed up.

 The morning sunshine awoke the Sahara from a night's deep sleep.
-It's time to wave goodbye to her, at the time when she's most beautiful before the unbearable hot heat came.
-Having not seen the spectacular starry sky on the dessert, we were a bit regretful to leave.
+It's time to wave goodbye to her at the time when she's most beautiful before the unbearable heat comes.
+Having not seen the spectacular starry sky in the desert, we were a bit regretful to leave.
 Yet we were grateful that we were able to see the stunning sunrise and sunset.
 We long for our next Sahara experience and hopefully see the starry sky.